robbarclay/gandeloaf-arcane-autobot/README.md

 ## Summary
 As of May 2024 Arcane became a viable new Magery build, one that doesn't require summoning to be viable.
 I wrote this script as there weren't any other free publicly accessible arcane bot scripts.
-The script is built upon work done by SINGsingFan in the past.
-All summoning functionality has been removed, many extra buffs and spells added, and functionality like dealing with poison is now implemented.
+Script initially built upon work done by SINGsingFan afor his Lazy Mage script.
+All summoning functionality has been removed, extra buffs and spells added, cooldowns added, mana management reworked, capability to deal with being poisoned added, and now uses Arcane abilities like leyline.